howard-university-web-services/howard_paragraphs/README.md

 - Accordion: Paragraphs integration of the silc accordion library for use in Howard projects
 - Alumni Featured: Provides a paragraphs bundle for embedding curated Featured Students and Alumni from profiles.howard.edu as a Kitchen Sink Widget
 - Alumni Feed: Provides a paragraphs bundle for embedding feeds of Featured Students and Alumni from profiles.howard.edu as a Kitchen Sink Widget
-- Announcements: Paragraphs integration of the ability to add Announcements in Howard projects
+- Announcements: Paragraphs integration of the ability to add local Announcements in Howard projects
+- Announcements Feed: Paragraphs integration of the ability to add Announcements from the dig, in Howard projects
 - Articles: Paragraphs integration of the ability to add a feed of Articles in Howard client projects
 - Button/Link: Paragraphs integration of buttons/Links for use in Howard projects
 - Callout: Paragraphs integration of callout with image for use in Howard projects